jackiryan/SIF-ARSET/README.md

 This repository contains code for the upcoming ARSET training session on using solar-induced fluorescence (SIF) data from the OCO-2 and OCO-3 missions to study plant behavior and health at an ecosystem level.
 This training is comprised of three exercises:

-1. **01_exploration.ipynb**: Methods for retrieving and spatially gridding SIF data to get a sense of the observational record.
-In this exercise we reproduce monthly gridded plots like those that are found in [Doughty et al., 2022](https://doi.org/10.5194/essd-14-1513-2022)
+1. **1_exploration.ipynb**: Methods for retrieving and spatially gridding SIF data to get a sense of the observational record.
+In this exercise we reproduce monthly gridded plots like those that are found in [Doughty et al., 2022](https://doi.org/10.5194/essd-14-1513-2022).
+[Youtube recording link](https://www.youtube.com/watch?v=6_XKD3wrJ1g)
-2. **02_oco3_sam.ipynb**: A discussion of the Snapshot Area Map (SAM) mode unique to OCO-3, its applications, and a comparison of this data with flux tower data collected from ground-based measurements.
+2. **2_oco3_sam.ipynb**: A discussion of the Snapshot Area Map (SAM) mode unique to OCO-3, its applications, and a comparison of this data with flux tower data collected from ground-based measurements.
 The analysis in this notebook is similar to the one found in [Pierrat et al., 2022](https://doi.org/10.1029/2021JG006588), which looked at tower-based SIF and GPP measurements of boreal forest.
-3. **03_gosif.ipynb**: One way to look at SIF with consistent spatial coverage, and the limitations of such a technique.
+3. **3_gosif.ipynb**: One way to look at SIF with consistent spatial coverage, and the limitations of such a technique.
 In this exercise we retrieve and discuss data from the Drs.
 Xing Li and Jingfeng Xiao's 2019 [GOSIF paper](https://doi.org/10.3390/rs11050517).

 ## Learning Objectives